Dina Asher-Smith returns to set 4x100m relay record before shock USA exit

 The Jamaicans in particular will be back stronger in the final when the 100m and 200m champion Elaine Thompson-Herah returns to the team, as will Shelly-Ann Fraser-Pryce, but Britain will feel confident of a medal after setting a new national mark in sweltering Tokyo heat.

 “You run faster in this heat you do,” Asher-Smith said.
 “We’re Brits so we have to regulate our internal body temperature, because we’re not natural warm weather people, but sprinting -wise the hot weather’s great.
-The people from the hot countries are pretending they’re OK, but then they’re in the shade saying ‘we’re fine’ – ‘I’m saying you are not fine! – Nobody’s fine!’
+The people from the hot countries are pretending they’re OK, but then they’re in the shade saying ‘we’re fine’ – ‘I’m saying you are not fine! – nobody’s fine!’

-“After the 100m I did say there was no way I wasn’t going to be here for the 4x1 girls.
+“After the 100m I did say there was no way I wasn’t going to be here for the 4x100 girls.
 I’ve been training really hard this week, I only had one day off and John had me back on the training track and essentially all I do need is a few more weeks, a few more sessions training.

 “We were saying last night if we’d have had a few more days that would have been the 100m final, a few more week or so then 10.8.
 It’s just one of those things where I am chasing time so give me a few more training sessions and a few more runs and I’ll be closer to where I am used to being and I knew there was no way I wouldn’t be here.”